Career Timeline of Freddie Freeman: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Freddie Freeman made an impact.

 Freddie Freeman is a professional baseball first baseman currently playing for the Los Angeles Dodgers.
-He debuted in MLB with the Atlanta Braves in 2010 and played for them for 12 seasons, winning the 2021 World Series.
-Subsequently, he became a free agent and signed a six-year contract with the Dodgers.
+He previously played 12 seasons with the Atlanta Braves, making his MLB debut in 2010.
+A significant moment in his career was winning the 2021 World Series with the Braves.
+Following that victory, Freeman became a free agent and subsequently signed a six-year, $162 million contract with the Dodgers, marking a new chapter in his baseball career.

-In 2007, the Atlanta Braves selected Freddie Freeman in the second round, with the 78th overall selection, of the MLB draft.
-He signed with the team for $409,500, forgoing his college scholarship.
-He also made his professional debut with the Gulf Coast Braves in 2007.
+In 2007, the Atlanta Braves selected Freddie Freeman in the second round of the MLB draft, and he signed with the team.
+He made his professional debut with the Gulf Coast Braves that year.

 In 2008, Freddie Freeman played for the Rome Braves of the Class A South Atlantic League.

-On September 1, 2010, Freddie Freeman was called up to the Atlanta Braves as part of the team's September call-ups.
+On September 1, 2010, Freddie Freeman was called up to the Atlanta Braves as part of the team's September call-ups, and he made his MLB debut that same day.

 September 5, 2010: First MLB Hit